Ear Surgery

-Cosmetic surgery is often performed on the ears and can address a variety of concerns, from repairing torn or stretched earlobes, to setting back prominent ears and even reducing large ears.
+Cosmetic surgery is often performed on the ears and can address a variety of concerns, from repairing torn or stretched earlobes to setting back prominent ears and even reducing large ears.
 These procedures can be done in childhood or adulthood, depending on the problem.
 Besides her expertise in cosmetic and facial plastic surgery, Dr. Capek is fellowship trained in pediatric plastic surgery and therefore has the added skills to treat young children with ear shape concerns.
 However, ear surgery will not cure chronic ear infections or damage to the ear canal or inner ear.
 If you have these concerns, we are happy to give you recommendations for ENT specialists.

 If you’re considering ear surgery for yourself or your child, this information will give you a basic understanding of the various procedures we offer – when they can help, how they are performed, and the results you can expect.
 It can’t answer all of your questions since a lot depends on your individual circumstances.
-Please be sure to talk to Dr. Capek about any of your concerns.
+Please be sure to talk to Dr. Lucie Capek about any of your concerns.

 Setback Otoplasty (Prominent Ears)